a-gram/audioneex/README.md

 The engine needs, and has been tested with, the following dependencies

-- Boost 1.66
+- Boost 1.6
 - FFTSS 3.0
-- Tokyo Cabinet / Couchbase
+- Tokyo Cabinet 1.4 / Couchbase 5.1
 - TagLib  (optional)
 - FFMpeg  (optional)

 and the following tools

-- GCC 6/7, CLang 5, VC++ 14.1
+- GCC 6/7, CLang 5, MSVC++ 14
 - CMake 3.11
-- Android NDK r16b+
+- Android NDK r16b

 However, it should also work with any other fully compliant C++11 compiler.
 The TagLib and FFMpeg can be replaced with something else but you will need to make changes to the code.
-Support for other databases other than the default ones (Tokyo Cabinet/Couchbase) can be added by reimplementing the exposed interfaces and following the specifications.
+Support for other databases other than the default ones (Tokyo Cabinet/Couchbase) can be added by reimplementing the exposed interfaces and following the specifications for the drivers.

 ## How to build on Linux and Windows